mseri/rails-purecss/README.md

 # Purecss

 Pure is a set of small, responsive CSS modules that you can use in every web project realized by the yahoo developer team.
-This gem adds it to the Assets Pipeline of Rails 3.2.
-Additionally it provides a jquery function that automatically enables the dropdown menu without the need of YUI or other addiotional scripting.
+This gem adds Pure CSS 0.1.0 to the Assets Pipeline of Rails 3.2.

+Additionally it provides
+- a jQuery function that automatically enables the dropdown menu without the need of additional rails packages/frameworks (YUI or others).
+- a small optional set of css for right-aligned horizontal menus, CSS carets (font-independent), vertical separators, ...

 I cite directly from [purecss.io](http://purecss.io)
  > CSS with a minimal footprint.